-Krishna Janmashtami is the most popular and prominent Hindu Festival is just around the corner and likely to will fall on Wednesday, 12 August 2020.
+Krishna Janmashtami is the most popular and prominent Hindu Festival is just around the corner and likely will fall on Monday, 30 August 2021.
 This auspicious festival happens to be observed on the Ashtami day of the dark fortnight in the month of Bhadrapada.
-Krishna Janmashtami even gets luckier if observes on Rohini Nakshatra, according to the Hindu calendar.
-Lord Krishna was born to Devaki and Vasudeva inside a lock-up cell (jail) around 5,200 years back in a city of Mathura, Uttar Pradesh.
+Krishna Janmashtami even gets luckier if observes Rohini Nakshatra, according to the Hindu calendar.
+Lord Krishna was born to Devaki and Vasudeva inside a lock-up cell (jail) around 5,200 years back in the city of Mathura, Uttar Pradesh.
 Krishna Janmashtami is exalted with immense devotion and liveliness in India as well as outside it among the avid Hindu enthusiasts.
 Depicting here the Puja muhurat and importance and significance of Krishna Janmashtami.

 Krishna Janmashtami Date and Puja Muhurat